Student Health and Wellness Center

 Anita Davis is a native from New Jersey.
 She relocated to Atlanta, Ga in the summer of 1997.
 She joined the staff at Morehouse School of Medicine in April 2019 as the Patient Service Representative, for Morehouse Family Medicine.
 In June 2022 she transitioned to the Student Health & Wellness Center as A Patient Service Representative ll.
 Prior to coming to Morehouse School Of Medicine, Anita was an Administrative Assistant at The Fulton County Jail in Atlanta for 20 years.

-Medical Assistant, AUCC Student Health & Wellness Center
+Infection Control Response Coordinator, AUCC Student Health & Wellness Center